-We intend to invite first-round applications by the end of the first quarter of 2019.
+- 24. We intend to invite first-round applications in end March 2019 tentatively.
 In view of the lead time required for owners to reach a consensus, publicity materials will be sent to the eligible buildings in early 2019, informing them of the details of the proposed LIMSS including the tentative implementation schedule.
-We plan to close the first-round applications in the third quarter of 2019 tentatively, with a view to announcing the priority (based on risk assessment) of the eligible applicants by around the fourth quarter of 2019.
+We plan to close the first-round applications in Q3 2019 tentatively with a view to announcing the priority (based on risk assessment) of the eligible applicants by around 2019 Q4. - 25.
+To allow more lead time for those buildings which require more time in coordinating and reaching consensus amongst owners for taking part in the LIMSS, we plan to invite second-round applications for the LIMSS in the second half of 2019.